rjohnsen/kringlecon-2022/docs/objectives/WebRing/open_boria_mine_door.md

 ## Pin 1

-Inspecting the HTML source code we see a commented out line containing the keyword to unlock Pin 1.
-Simply copy and paste the value and you're good to go.
+Inspecting the HTML source code I saw a commented-out line containing the keyword to unlock Pin 1.
+Simply copy and paste the value and I was good to go.

 ```html
 <!-- @&@&&W&&W&&&& -->